-At March 31, 2018 and December 31, 2017, the Company had cash equivalents, consisting of money market accounts, and short-term and long-term investments consisting of U.S. Treasury securities, whose value is based on using quoted market prices.
+At March 31, 2019, the Company had cash equivalents including money market accounts, and at December 31, 2018, the Company had cash equivalents including money market accounts and U.S. Treasury securities, whose value is based on using quoted market prices.
+At March 31, 2019 and December 31, 2018, the Company had short-term investments including U.S. Treasury securities, whose value is based on using quoted market prices.
 Accordingly, these securities are classified as Level 1.